-When there is change there is apprehension about the new systems and challenges that lie ahead, from parents and students.
-It is quite normal to worry about things and although they are common concerns, most children report that they are no longer worried about them after just a few weeks.
+Inevitably, when there is change there is apprehension about the new systems and challenges that lie ahead.
+It is quite normal to worry about things and, although they are common concerns, most children report that they are no longer worried about them after just a few weeks.